wp-plugins/feedstats-de/readme.txt

 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the sitemap.pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows).

-== Frequently Asked Questions ==

-= Where can I get more information? =

-Please visit [the official website](http://bueltge.de/wp-feedstats-de-plugin/171/ "FeedStats") for the latest information on this plugin.

-= I love this plugin!
-How can I show the developer how much I appreciate his work? =

-Please visit [the official website](http://bueltge.de/wp-feedstats-de-plugin/171/ "FeedStats") and let him know your care or see the [wishlist](http://bueltge.de/wunschliste/ "Wishlist") of the author.

 == Changelog ==
 = v3.7.3 (07/07/2011) =
 * change capabilities opject form int to string